-How Much Memory Does Your Site Need?
+How Much PHP Memory Does a WordPress Site Need?

 Before we dive into increasing your WordPress memory limit, it’s essential to know where you’re starting from.
 Here’s how we check our site’s current memory limit: